 Muaddi continues to work alongside the designer, but it has been the launch of her own line that is spreading like wildfire amongst the fashion crowd and celebrity elite.
 Described as shoes that can go "from 9 to midnight," the sharp design allows for the frivolity of feathers, sparkles and prints to maintain a luxurious feel.
 With her own label, Muaddi has found the freedom to create a silhouette in her heels that is now instantly recognisable: The heels of her shoes flare out to creating a unique architectural effect but also an extremely comfortable base.

 It's this silhouette, most famously associated with the Gilda mules, that has gained cult status, and Muaddi now counts multiple celebs (including Dua Lipa, Rihanna, Kendall Jenner and Rosie) among her repeat customers.
-She has limited stock on her e-commerce site, but she works closely with the buyers at the ultra-cool London boutique Browns Fashion and even created an exclusive collection for the store.
+She has limited stock on her e-commerce site, but she works closely with the buyers at the ultra-cool London boutique Browns Fashion.

-Not only are the shoes cult favourites, celebrity-adored and Instagram-approved (snaps of these shoes always over-perform on our feed), but they're also—according to multiple sources—extremely easy to wear all day, despite their height.
+Not only are the shoes cult favourites, celebrity-adored and Instagram-approved but they're also (according to multiple sources) extremely easy to wear all day, despite their height.
 What's not to love?
 Keep scrolling to see who has been wearing Amina Muaddi heels, and shop her popular styles and latest collection.